PranjalTheCoder/Happy-Chat/README.md

 Gitbook -> gives us the idea

+we are using express validator user can perform these operations with chats and group chat { addMembers, getMyChats, getMyGroups, leaveGroup, newGroupChat, removeMember, sendAttachments, getChatDetails, renameGroup, deleteChat, getMessages}

 Main Features to add in the Chat app
 1. Users can register/log in with a username
 2. Users can search for a user